arpitgupta2405/multipart-encoding-server/MOVE_SUMMARY.md

 ## Supported Encodings

-The server supports all encoding types from the integrator-adaptor system:
+The server supports all encoding types from the multipart server system:
 - binary
 - ascii
 - utf8